6529-Collections/nftdelegation/README.md

   12. Retrieve function to get the status (true/false) of a delegation given a token id
   13. Retrieve function to check if the delegation address performing any actions is the most recently delegated one
   14. Retrieve function to check the status (true/false) of an active delegator on a given date
-  15. Retrieve functions to get the tokens ids assigned as well as the expiry dates of a delegation address/delegator
+  15. Retrieve functions to get the tokens ids as well as the expiry dates of a delegation given a delegator/delegation address
   16. Retrieve function to get the most recent delegation address delegated on a specific usecase
   17. Retrieve function to get the most recent delegator given a delegation Address
-  18. Function to support the subDelegation process
+  18. Function to support the Sub-Delegation process
-  19. Function to check if consolidation between 2 addresses exists
+  19. Function to check the consolidation between 2 addresses
-  20. Functions to retrieve the status of a Global/Collection/Collection&UseCase Lock
-  21. Other functions that support smart contract's processes like retrieving of hashes etc.
+  20. Other functions that support the smart contract's processes like retrieving of hashes etc.

 Want to learn more?
 [Explore documentation](https://github.com/6529-Collections/nftdelegation/tree/main/Documentation)

 ## Why use sub-delegation if I can delegate directly with my "Vault Wallet"?
-Sub-delegation can be used to minimize the amount of delegation transactions performed with your "Vault Wallet" by delegating all contract interactions to a "Delegated Wallet".
-This way you ensure your Vault stays as cold as you want.
+Sub-delegation allows you to reduce the number of delegation transactions you perform with your "Vault Wallet" by delegating all contract interactions, including changing delegations, to a "Delegated Wallet."
+This ensures your Vault remains cold (not connected) after the initial Sub-delegation.

 ### How it works
-With your "Vault Wallet" you only need to perform 1 transaction to your "Delegated Wallet" by using `registerDelegationAddress` and Use-Case 998 (See [how to register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address)).
-Then you can use your "Delegated Wallet" that has sub-delegation rights to call `registerDelegationAddressUsingSubDelegation` to [register a delegation address on behalf of a Delegator](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address-using-an-address-with-sub-delegation-rights).
+With your "Vault Wallet" you just need to perform one transaction registering a delegation address with sub-delegation rights.
+(See [how to register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address)).
+Then you can use your sub-delegated wallet to [register a delegation address on behalf of a Delegator](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address-using-an-address-with-sub-delegation-rights).

 ## What is Consolidation?
-Consolidation Use-Case is essential when you want to prove the ownership relationship between two addresses, ex. combine the TDH (Total Days Held) that you hold in various vaults on [seize.io](https://seize.io).
-TDH is the total number of days that the NFTs (Memes or Gradients) are held from an address.
+A consolidation is used when you want to establish an ownership connection between two addresses, such as combining the Total Days Held (TDH) of multiple wallets that you control on [seize.io](https://seize.io).

 ### How it works
-To achieve a consolidation status between two wallets both wallets need to register a Consolidation Use-Case for each other.
-This means that you need to [register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address) with Use-Case 999 from Wallet A to Wallet B and vice verse, from Wallet B to Wallet A.
+To create a consolidation between two wallets (e.g., Wallet A and Wallet B), both wallets must register a consolidation with each other..
+This means that you need to [register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address) with consolidation from Wallet A to Wallet B and vice verse, from Wallet B to Wallet A.

-The consolidation status will be true if both are registered.

 ## Free from Dependencies